 For decent trails, you will need to record the sky for at least 30 minutes.
 The longer you record for, the longer and more defined your trails will be.
 So you may wish to increase this time.

-To avoid draining your battery too quickly, if you do not have a DSLR with optical viewfinder, turn off the LCD screen in favour of the smaller electronic viewfinder (if your camera doesn’t allow you to turn both off at the same time).
+To avoid draining your battery too quickly, if you do not have a DSLR with optical viewfinder, turn off the LCD screen in favour of the smaller electronic viewfinder if possible.

 The beauty of star trails is that you can almost always record them, even in less than ideal conditions.
 So long as you can see some stars up there, you’ll get stars trails, even above a luminous cityscape.